IBMStreams/streamsx.iot.starterkit/README.md

 ![Sample home page](img/homepage.png)

-# Using the starter kit

-Visit the home page to try out the sample application and get your credentials.
+From the starter kit home page, you can try out the sample application and get your credentials.

 ##  Using the starter kit to run a complete Edgent-Streams scenario: